Which Streaming Service Is Best for You?

 Cost: $15/month, or free for existing AT&T Customers

 What You Get: Access to 30+ channels including Comedy Central, AMC and TCM.
 You won’t have access to local channels or much in the way of sports, but you will have access to more than 15k on-demand movies and shows.
+The service is free to AT&T customers with unlimited cellular plans.

-Otherwise known as streaming services, these options are best served as supplements to your existing cable package or one of the OTT alternatives listed above.
+These options are best served as supplements to your existing cable package or one of the OTT alternatives listed above.
 Most specialize in creating their own content and/or maintaining archives of old films and TV shows.

 What You Get: Free two-day shipping!
 Plus access to a huge catalog of movies and shows, some of which are Amazon Original content that you can only get on Prime (Goliath, Mozart in the Jungle, etc.).
-A great auxiliary service to add to something else on this list, plus the added utility of near-instant shipping.
+A great auxiliary streaming service to add to something else on this list, plus the added utility of near-instant shipping.

 What You Get: We’re sure you’re wondering what you can get for about $2-$3 per month, but the real question is what can’t you get.
 SelectTV is an aggregator of all the free content you can get across the web, and organizes and filters it for you to consume, including live streamed sports and other live content.
+They’ve dubbed themselves “the world’s most comprehensive digital media guide” for a reason.

 Cost: $4.99/month or one year free with purchase of a new Apple product

-What You Get: An inexpensive, ad-free streamer with a lot of new shows featuring A-level talent (Jennifer Aniston, Steve Carell, Jason Momoa, Aaron Paul, M. Night Shyamalan) and, unfortunately, middling reviews.
+What You Get: An inexpensive, ad-free streaming service with a lot of new shows featuring A-level talent (Jennifer Aniston, Steve Carell, Jason Momoa, Aaron Paul, M. Night Shyamalan) and, unfortunately, middling reviews.
 Also, as you’re a subscriber, you can pull in your other paid services (HBO, Starz, etc.) through the revamped Apple TV app.

 Cost: $6.99/month or $69.99/year